Real-time Deformation-aware Control for Autonomous Robotic Subretinal Injection under iOCT Guidance: METHOD

 The alignment of the robot and the OCT microscope is essential for successful robotic targeting.
 We use the setup presented in \cite{Dehghani-23}, positioning the robot in proximity to the retina and aligning the B$^5$-scans with the needle.
 To minimize interaction with the retina, the needle is only moved along its insertion direction and angled 45 degrees to the retinal surface.
 By estimating the needle tip position and target area, the state of the needle tip, whether it is within the target area or not, and the needle tip distance to the virtual target layer is assessed following each B$^{5}$-scan acquisition.
 To guarantee a precise, yet efficient targeting, the velocity of the insertion is adjusted while the needle is continuously moved deeper inside the tissue using the following equation:

-Here, $v_{c}$ and $v_{m}$ denote the current and predefined maximum velocities and $d_{.}$ are shorthand form of $d_{.}(x, y)$, where $(x, y)$ is the location of the A-scan which the needle tip is located on.
+Here, $v_{c}$ and $v_{m}$ denote the current and predefined maximum velocities and $d_{.}$ is shorthand form of $d_{.}(x, y)$, where $(x, y)$ is the location of the A-scan on which the needle tip is located.
 The factor $\alpha \in [0, 1]$ controls the stopping criterion.